Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Customization

 This section provides detailed instructions for customizing the Memrise template using the desktop Anki app.
-While it is possible to make most of the adjustments in a mobile app as well, the touchscreen interface is not well-suited for any elaborate editing.
-For this reason, the recommended way is to make all the changes from the desktop app and then [Sunc](https://docs.ankiweb.net/syncing.html) to distribute them to mobile apps.
+While it is possible to all the adjustments (except the ones utilizing the support addon) in a mobile app as well, the touchscreen interface is not well-suited for any elaborate editing.
+For this reason, the recommended way is to make all the changes from the desktop app and then [Sync](https://docs.ankiweb.net/syncing.html) to distribute them to mobile apps.

 #### Relevant Anki windows